 Certain comparative figures have been reclassified to conform with the financial presentation adopted for the current year.
-Accrued liabilities and accrued compensation were reclassified and shown separately on the face of the consolidated balance sheet rather than combined with accounts payable, as in the prior year.
+Accrued liabilities other and accrued clinical liabilities were reclassified and shown separately on the face of the consolidated balance sheet rather than combined together as accrued liabilities, as in the prior year.